University of Reading cookie policy

 Deputy Director, Global Law at Reading (GLAR)

-Module convenor for Contemporary Issues in International Law (LWMCIL), Introduction to International Law (LWMIIA), Foundations of International Law (LW2FIL), and Co-convenor for International Law and Global Security (LW3IGS)
+Module convenor for Contemporary Issues in International Law (LWMCIL), Foundations of International Law (LW2FIL), and Co-convenor for International Law and Global Security (LW3IGS)

 Areas of interest